Oladipupo/Ladi-s-MidiFighter3D-Script-for-FL-Studio/README.md

   -Semitone +/-\
   -Start/Stop Record&Play\
   -Scales [Chromatic, Major, Minor, MORE TO COME]\
-  -More accessible keys through the bank buttons [Known as "pages through the code"]
+  -More accessible keys through the bank buttons [Known as "pages" through the code]